-There are so much judgment and negativity attached to addiction that it can be hard to separate the truth from the myths.
-Many people seek advice from nonexperts and come away with a bunch of misinformation and conflicting ideas when trying to figure out how to deal with a drug addict son.
+There is so much judgment and negativity attached to addiction that it can be hard to separate the truth from the myths.
+Many people seek advice from non-experts and come away with a bunch of misinformation and conflicting ideas when trying to figure out how to deal with a drug addict son.
 Everyone’s experience is different, and old-fashioned morality-based notions about drug and alcohol addiction are still alive and well.

 While it’s important to talk to friends and family about what you’re going through, try to take advice from those who aren’t addiction specialists with a grain of salt.
 Drug abuse isn’t a sign of a bad person, and it doesn’t make you a bad parent.

 This disease is caused by a complex interaction between genetic, environmental and behavioral factors that can vary significantly from person to person.

 One of the mistakes parents make is trying to assume the role of doctor, therapist, and friend.
 Being caught up in your son’s problem is unlikely to make the situation any better and will likely cause problems in your own life.
 The impact this disease has on you and the rest of your family can’t be underestimated.
 You should never feel guilty because you’re overwhelmed with making your own decisions and exhausted, either.
 Substance abuse breaks the hearts of loved ones as much as it ruins the lives of those directly affected.

 The best way you can help your son is by gently persuading him to seek professional addiction treatment options.
 You may not realize it, but anything else is likely to make the problem worse.
 The nature of this illness means your young adult child is likely to have developed deceptive or manipulative strategies to hide his substance use disorder and protect his habit.
 Don’t take this behavior personally; it’s common in addicts, and they’re usually lying to themselves as well.

 Take a Step Back and Set Boundaries